frnkst/dev/006-the-fabulous-world-of-pac-files.md

 Cool.
 Send traffic to github.com and other important domains through the proxy and everything else not.

 Let's just use that file.
-Go to WI-FI Settings > Your wifi name > Proxies.
-Turn automatic proxy configuration on and set the URL to https://company.com/proxy.pac or whatever the link to the pac file is.
-As soon as you click ok the file is loaded from the server.
-However, in the browser everything is like before.
-That's because the browser loads the pac file on startup.
+Go to Wi-Fi Settings > Your Wi-Fi name > Proxies.
+Turn automatic proxy configuration on and set the URL to https://company.com/proxy.pac or whatever the link to the PAC file is.
+As soon as you click OK, the file is loaded from the server.
+However, in the browser, everything is like before.
+That's because the browser loads the PAC file on startup.
 So let's close the browser and open it again.
-Cool Github.com works and so does the rest of the internet.
+Cool.
+GitHub.com works and so does the rest of the internet.
 All fixed, let's get to work.
-I use IntelliJ and there is this neat feature to see Github Pull Requests in the IDE.
+I use IntelliJ, and there is this neat feature to see GitHub pull requests in the IDE.
 But wait, it's not working.
-Let's go to the IntelliJ Settings > Proxy and activate "Auto-detect proxy settings".
+Let's go to the IntelliJ Settings > Proxy and activate "Auto-detect proxy settings."
 It still doesn't work.
-Maybe I also need to specify the PAC file location explicitly: Click on "Automatic proxy configuration URL" and set the URL there.
+Maybe I also need to specify the PAC file location explicitly: click on "Automatic proxy configuration URL" and set the URL there.
 Maybe the IDE just needs a restart.
 Still nothing.
 What domains does the PR plugin connect to?
-I start a local intercepting proxy and point IntelliJ there, so I can analyse the traffic.
-It sends some POST requests to https://api.gitbhub.com/graphql.
+I start a local intercepting proxy and point IntelliJ there, so I can analyze the traffic.
+It sends some POST requests to https://api.github.com/graphql.

-Isn't that strange? `api.github.com/graphql` should definitely match `*github.com`.
-Let's verify this online [with a pac file tester](https://thorsen.pm/proxyforurl).
-The url `http://api.github.com/graphql` returns PROXY and so does `http://github.com`.
+Isn't that strange? api.github.com/graphql should definitely match *.github.com.
+Let's verify this online [with a PAC file tester](https://thorsen.pm/proxyforurl).
+The URL http://api.github.com/graphql returns PROXY, and so does http://github.com.
 Let's try it also [on this page](https://pactester.online/) for good measure.
 Same.
 How come IntelliJ is not sending this traffic to the proxy, but the browser is?

-I fire up a transparent proxy, so I can do a man-in-the-middle and analyze the requests and responses in detail: `mitmproxy -p 9001 --mode upstream:http://company.proxy.com:8080`.
-There are a couple of requests being made, all of them go to api.github.com.
-And guess what: The feature itself now works in IntelliJ.
-So it's not really the proxy behaving weird and it must have something to do with the pac handling in IntelliJ.
-So I create my own pac file I can play around with.
+I fire up a transparent proxy so I can do a man-in-the-middle and analyze the requests and responses in detail: `mitmproxy -p 9001 --mode upstream:http://company.proxy.com:8080`.
+There are a couple of requests being made, all of them go to api.github.com .And guess what: The feature itself now works in IntelliJ.
+So it's not really the proxy behaving weird, and it must have something to do with the PAC handling in IntelliJ.
+So I create my own PAC file I can play around with.

 ## What the PAC!

 Let's try to find a pac configuration that works for my use-case.
-There are rumors that you can use a local pac file, so I add `file:///Users/myuser/proxy.pac` in the wifi settings and make a simple config to redirect all traffic to mitmproxy:
+There are rumors that you can use a local pac file, so I add `file:///Users/myuser/proxy.pac` in the WIFI settings and make a simple config to redirect all traffic to mitmproxy:

 ```js
 function FindProxyForURL(url, host) {